 Further than those huge and obvious physical developments, the brain is undergoing massive growth with communication and emotions.

 - By 2-3 months – your baby is already learning how to communicate by smiling or crying.
+You can read our article on 3 Month Old Wake Windows to help you get your baby into a sleep routine as early as 3 months old.

 - At 9-10 months – their short and long-term memory is improving so separation anxiety and fear of strangers rise around this age.